 Tuition and Fees

 To view our tuition and fees for the current academic year, please visit tuition

 Scholarships and Grants*

-Felician College offers some assistance in the form of grants to qualified students (see below).
+Felician University offers some assistance in the form of grants to qualified students (see below).
 In addition, please feel free to contact our Office of Financial Aid if you are interested in information to help you seek outside scholarship or grant assistance.

 Felician Alumni Grant

 Felician offers a $100 per credit award to our alumni who wish to continue their studies by enrolling in another degree program offered on the Felician Campus.
 Please contact your admission counselor to apply.

 Felician University Military Grants*

 Felician has designed special grants for qualified veterans, active duty service members, and their families when they enroll in our associate degree programs.
 These grants are available in addition to military education benefits.
 To receive more information or apply, please contact our Coordinator of Military Recruitment at 201.559.6102.